adityamwagh/adityamwagh/README.md

 </div>

 - **Interests**
-  - Traditional & ML based approaches to 3D Vision
+  - Traditional & Machine Learning based approaches to 3D Computer Vision
-  - LLMs & VLMs + Robotics and Robotics Foundation Models
-  - Semantic Mapping and HD Maps for Autonomous Systems
+  - Semantic Mapping and High Definition Maps for Autonomous Systems
-  - End-to-End Models for Manipulation
+  - Foundation Models for Robotics
+  - Robot Manipulation using Imitation Learning
+  - Language Grounding in Robotics

+Always open to interesting conversations and collaboration opportunities.
+Feel free to reach out if you'd like to chat about robotics, AI, or any exciting projects!

 <div align="center">
   <h1> 🛠️ Tech Stack </h1>